YeeTone/CS302-2022Spring/Assignment/Midterm/MidtermReport.md

 And VMMs may manage the external interrupt and prevent the guest softeware to control the interrupt.
 And current protection causes fault when guest software try to control the interrupt when the ring deprivileging is performed.

-But this method may be failed because some OSs are likely to mask and unmask the interrupts of themselves, which brings negative effect the the system performance.
+But this method may be failed because some OSs are likely to mask and unmask the interrupts of themselves, which brings a negative effect the the system performance.

 ### 3.5 Xen & interrupts

-TODO!
+Currently, IA-32 uses IF(interrupt flag) in EFLAGS to control the interrupt shield.

 ### 3.6 VMCS
 #### VMCS